Generic selectors

 What If I Am the Victim?

-Perhaps the biggest surprise for many has been the fact that an offense can cause the victim to lose out on salvation.
+Perhaps the biggest surprise for many has been the fact that an offense can cause the VICTIM to lose out on salvation.
 It usually happens because of anger that leads to bitterness; so much so that they are no longer willing to forgive the offender.
 Yet our eternal salvation depends upon it because God will not forgive the sins of anyone who is unforgiving to others.
 We must forgive the offender with the intent of reconciling as much as possible or prudent.

 While we sometimes need time to overcome the hurt of an offense, an offender may also need time to admit their guilt and express their remorse for the suffering and hurt they caused.
 Pride affects everyone, some more than others, but we are to be long-suffering, patient, and kind with one another.

 But victims have another responsibility—that is, not to be easily offended!
 Too many are so sensitive that they react to every small thing.
 How do we avoid this?
-First, by recognizing that God will deal with all unrepentant offenders and, second, by understanding that God will hold us accountable if we become angry without cause (Matthew 5:22).
+First, by recognizing that God will deal with all unrepentant offenders and, second, by understanding that God will hold us accountable if we become angry without cause (Matt.
+5:22).

 Offenses Between Husband and Wife